 10.1 As required by Schedule 9 paragraph 8 (3) of the Northern Ireland Act 1998 we will conduct a thorough review of this equality scheme.
-This review will take place either within five years of submission of this equality scheme to the Equality Commission or within a shorter timescale to allow alignment with the review of other planning cycles.
+This review will take place either every five years of submission of the original equality scheme (2012) to the Equality Commission or within a shorter timescale to allow alignment with the review of other planning cycles.